coleamlong/coleamlong/README.md

 **`Virtual Storyteller (Developer/DJ/Creative)`**

 I’m a passionate developer eager to make a positive impact with my skills.
-I graduated from the University of Texas at Austin with a Computer Science degree and am committed to continuous learning as I start my career.
-I love web development and thrive on solving real-world problems.
-Excited to take on new challenges, I look forward to working on projects that make a difference.
+I graduated from the University of Texas at Austin's computer science program and strive to continue learning as I start my career.
+I empathize with users to develop wholisitc, hospitable web applicaitons.
 Let’s connect and create something amazing together!

 ---